I DO THIS EVERY MORNING…

 - Engaging the shoulder blades assists with scapular stability

-The cumulative effective of these two one-minute holds each day is going to help you improve posture, core strength, forearm strength and give you an indicator of where you might be in your training.
+The cumulative effective of the two one-minute holds each day is going to help you improve posture, core strength, forearm strength and give you an indicator of where you might be in your training.

 - The first minute of bar hang helps decompress the spine and stretches the hips, thoracic and mid-back areas.